 The generation of an herbarium specimen includes many steps which are easy to take for granted (Forman and Bridson (1989)).
-For example while acquiring appropriate political information for a collection site appears simple, young collectors rarely have the adequate resources (printed topographic maps, or GIS software) at their disposal.
+One aspect critical to maximize the usefulness of herbarium data is access and familiarity with cartological data and resources (printed topographic maps, or GIS software).
 In topographically complex areas, where borders are often associated with hydrologic basins and the ridges defining them, collectors are liable to misinterpret their true geographic position.
-Finding appropriate sites names is another problem which can rarely be solved without a printed map, as many software maps now consider many features which would serve as site names extraneous in the era of GPS.
-The rate at which taxonomic innovations are occurring has left many Floras difficult for young users to interpret and has made it difficult for them to find more recently applied names Hitchcock and Cronquist (2018)).
-Furthermore we’ve noticed a confusing general decline in the resourcefullness of many young persons to carry out research into nomeclatural innovations online.
-Upon finding a recently published name the young collector may find it frustrating to hear that while published, the proposal has been accepted by few practitioners and they have unwittingly offended certain curators.
-Formatting a label correctly (e.g. abbreviations), if successful upon even setting up a mail merge, is a time consuming process and likely to introduce several errors in formatting.
-Anecdotally, many mail merge templates still require collectors to modify many variables by hand, e.g. applying italicization.
-Even if a collector navigates all of these hurdles successfully, the time allocated to each step is quite large.
-Further each step of interfacing with these different resources increases the opportunity for transcription errors.
+Even finding appropriate sites names can rarely be solved without a printed map, as many software maps now consider many features which would serve as site names extraneous in the era of GPS.
+Similarly, the rate at which taxonomic innovations are occurring has made it difficult to find more recently applied names Hitchcock and Cronquist (2018)).
+Furthermore, formatting a label correctly (e.g. abbreviations) is a time-consuming process and likely to introduce several errors.
+Anecdotally, many mail merge templates still require collectors to modify many variables by hand, e.g. applying italicization, which can slow and hinder the process, and interfacing with these different resources increases the opportunity for transcription errors.
+Even when collector navigates these hurdles successfully, the time allocated to each step is quite considerable.

-Here we provide a description of the BarnebyLives R package.
-BarnebyLives aims to increase both the data quality of labels, and to speed up the process of producing them.
+As a result of these concerns, we have developed a BarnebyLives R package that aims to increase both the data quality of labels, and to speed up the process of producing them.
 It rapidly provides political and administrative boundary information for a collection site using data from the U.S. Census Bureau (Walker (2024)), the Public Land Survey System, and ownership details of public lands via the Protected-Areas Database (PAD-US) from (Gap Analysis Project (GAP) (2024)).
 Site names are suggested via finding the closest unambiguously named place feature via the Geographic Name Information System (GNIS), and by precise calculation of the distance and azimuth from these localities to the collection site (Survey (2023)).
-Using the GMBA Mountain Inventory V. 2, a standardized named mountain data set with global coverage, which we have supplemented with over XXXX valleys allows for a relevant descriptor of the general region without any ambiguity (Snethlage et al. (2022)).
+Using the GMBA Mountain Inventory V. 2, a standardized named mountain data set with global coverage, which we have supplemented with over XXXX valleys allows for a relevant descriptor of the general region with less ambiguity (Snethlage et al. (2022)).
 Spell checks on all scientific names (including associated species) are performed using a copy of the World Checklist of Vascular Plants, and the collected species may be searched via Kew’s Plant of the World Online for relevant synonyms (Govaerts et al. (2021), POWO (2024)).
 Author abbreviations are verified using IPNI’s Standard Author Abbreviation Checklist and also returned by Kew’s Plants of the World Online to ensure proper abbreviation of authorities (The Royal Botanic Gardens and Herbarium (2024), POWO (2024)).
 Checks are performed to search for common issues associated with spreadsheets, or transcription, such as the auto-filling of coordinate and date columns.
 After final review of the data generated by the package, it allows for the option to export spreadsheets which are usable for mass upload of data to multiple common herbarium databases, as well as the generation of herbarium labels.